 We embraced and had a seat at a tall rectangular wooden table that could seat four comfortably.
 We stretched out a bit.

 “So Steve’s heading off to college this weekend, eh?”
-I asked, in reference to Michael’s son.
+I asked, in reference to Ben’s son.

 “Hey Dave, do you remember those days off thirty years ago when we used to bust our butts for two hours playing one-on-one?”

 I did clearly…

 The old, seldom-used parking lot on the eastside of the local college was uneven and of graying blacktop.
 It was inviting to us in our late twenties and early thirties with its four even more seldom-used basketball hoops held up by posts of varying heights.
 They had generic white metal backboards with faded red target squares and garnished with chain-metal “nets.”
 We, of course, were really in no danger of catching a finger in those with our limited vertical capabilities, though I always did try to intimidate Ben by occasionally grazing the rim with the top of the basketball.
 Also, for artistic effect perhaps, I was able to “Deflategate” (it’s amazing what a half a pound of pressure could do for my grip) my way to palming the ball and completing Jordanesque over-the-top, in-the-face fakes (to no-one, of course) and executing fall-away jump shots.
 Neither I, nor he, was totally devoid of athletic prowess and I would hit those shots from time to time.

 Interestingly enough, I should have been able to learn something from Benjamin during these few years of play: he was a finisher (I didn’t realize how to accomplish this until years later, and, even so I knew I was in need of a refresher now).